LOOKING FOR THE BEST HOT SPRINGS IN STEAMBOAT SPRINGS?

 Know Before You Go

 This is a hidden gem among locals.
-Steamboat residents hold high regards for the Yampa River.
+Steamboat residents hold high regard for the Yampa River.

 Please respect the river and hot springs; pack out whatever you pack in.
 There are plenty of trash cans nearby to throw away rubbish.